Perariyathavar: Production

 The film was produced by K Anilkumar under Ambalakkara Global Films.
 It is the second film produced by Anilkumar with Dr Biju after Akasathinte Niram (Color of Sky).

 In an interview, Biju revealed that actors Dileep, Jayasurya, Biju Menon and Sreenivasan were approached to play the lead role.
 None of them accepted and the movie, therefore, was delayed for more than a year.
 Eventually, Biju chose Suraj Venjaramoodu for the role.

+Reception

+Reviewing the film in 2015, Asha Prakash of The Times of India rated the film 3.5/5 and wrote, "The pace of the film about a garbage collector's struggles is slow, and it requires patience and reading between the lines to appreciate it in its entirety.
+Suraj Venjaramoodu's acting is top notch".

-Awards
+Awards and nominations

 The film was awarded Best Film on Environment Conservation/Preservation Award at the 61st National Film Awards in 2013.
 Suraj Venjaramoodu was awarded the Best Actor Award.
 The noted filmmaker and jury chairman Saeed Mirza said in a press conference, "Suraj has played a municipal sweeper [in the film] but it is an incredibly dignified performance.
 He excels in comedy but in this film Suraj has brilliantly played a reticent character.
 I would not have been able to sleep had his name not been in the list of awardees."